Home > Winter > Skiing

 Should I buy ski gloves or ski mittens?

-Choosing between ski gloves and ski mittens is a matter of how cold the temperatures drop, as well as a bit of personal preference.
+Choosing between ski gloves and ski mittens is a matter of how cold the temperatures drop and a bit of personal preference.
 Each option has pros and cons.

 Gloves offer improved dexterity but reduced warmth.
 Because every finger can move independently while wearing gloves, this option is better for gripping ski poles and performing tasks with your hands.
-Some gloves are more streamlined than others and the insulation varies broadly between designs.
+Some gloves are more streamlined, and the insulation varies broadly between designs.

 However, once the ambient temperatures reach 10 degrees Fahrenheit and if there’s added windchill, we are hard-pressed to find a glove design that withstands brutally cold conditions as well as a mitten, which allows the body heat from your digits to circulate in a single shell.
 The warmest glove we’ve consistently used in such conditions is the Swany Men’s X-Cell Glove and the Swany Women’s X-Cell Glove.

-A couple of hybrid options include mitten designs that are paired with glove liners, so you can pull your hand out for tasks without exposing your skin to the cold.
-There are lobster-style gloves, too.
+Some hybrid options include mitten designs paired with glove liners, so you can pull your hand out for tasks without exposing your skin to the cold.
+There are also lobster-style gloves.

 The Best Ski Gloves three-finger gloves